About Steph Bayan

 Another part of my work is supporting people experiencing grief as parents without parents—navigating milestones, caregiving, and parenthood without their own parental figures present.
 I also facilitate the WithoutHer Mother Loss Support Group, a space for women and femmes to gather in honest, tender conversation around mother loss and identity.

-I provide individual therapy, couples therapy, and grief support groups—both in person in the Hudson Valley and virtually across New York.
+I provide individual therapy, couples therapy, and grief support groups—both in person in the Hudson Valley and virtually across New York and New Jersey.
 My intention is to create a steady, grounded space for you to come home to yourself, at your own pace, with no pressure to be anywhere other than where you are.

 Outside of the therapy room, the things that keep me grounded are usually simple.
 Nature is my reset button — whether it’s a walk outside with my pup Noodle, time by the water, or a quiet trail.
 Music has always been a big part of my life; I spent years working in the music industry before becoming a therapist, and it still shapes the way I move through the world.